isso-comments/isso/docs/docs/install.rst

     ~> easy_install isso  # cross your fingers

-If you are using a virtualenv, you don't need to activate the environment every time you want to start Isso.
-You can symlink the executable to a location in your PATH:
+For easier execution, you can symlink the executable to a location in your
+PATH:

 .. code-block:: sh

     ~> ln -s /path/to/isso-venv/bin/isso /usr/local/bin/isso

-To upgrade Isso, activate your virtual environment once again, and run
+To upgrade Isso, activate your virtual environment again, and run

 .. code-block:: sh